Programs range from teaching in Cambodia (left) to community development in Indonesia (center) to working with biofuels in Malaysia (right)

 Internship assignments are available in many locations and disciplines.
 Learn more about the placement opportunities here.

 Students can apply for one internship or note a first choice and a second choice.
 However, if you provide a second choice on your application, it will be assumed that you will accept that placement if it’s offered, so only place a second choice if you fully intend to accept it.
+Graduating seniors are eligible to apply, but if selected, must defer graduation until after their internship has been completed.

 - October 1: Internship opportunities posted